KhushalAbrol/Evaluate-a-news-article-with-Natural-Language-Processing/README.md

 });
 ```

-...but there's a problem with this.
-We are about to put our personal API keys into a file, but when we push, this file is going to be available PUBLICLY on Github.
-Private keys, visible publicly are never a good thing.
-So, we have to figure out a way to make that not happen.
-The way we will do that is with environment variables.
-Environment variables are pretty much like normal variables in that they have a name and hold a value, but these variables only belong to your system and won't be visible when you push to a different environment like Github.

 - [ ] Use npm or yarn to install the dotenv package ```npm install dotenv```.
 This will allow us to use environment variables we set in a new file
 - [ ] Create a new ```.env``` file in the root of your project